XinghaoChen9/LiveFaceReco_RaspberryPi/README.md

 - [ ] Implement RetinaFace as the detector
 - [ ] optimize FPS when output frame is large
+- [ ] Network communication to work with IoT devices.
 ---

 ## Citation